 Partnership agreement with London South Bank University

-Progression agreement with The London Institute of Banking & Finance
+Progression agreement with London Institute of Banking and Finance

-OCN London has signed a progression agreement with the London Institute of Banking & Finance to collaboratively offer enhanced progression opportunities for OCN London Access to HE learners onto their two undergraduate degree programmes - BSc (Hons) Banking & Finance and BSc (Hons) Finance, Investment & Risk.
-The progression agreement also aims to provide unique opportunities for OCN London Access to HE learners during the admissions and enrolment process, and to provide ongoing support for throughout the student lifecycle.
+OCN London has signed a progression agreement with the London Institute of Banking and Finance to collaboratively offer enhanced progression opportunities for our Access learners to their undergraduate degree programmes in Banking & Finance and Finance, Investment & Risk.
+LIBF also offers support for colleges and Access students interested in pursuing a career in banking and finance.